QUOTE from Dr Fung (emphasis mine):

 I will break a fast if tested blood sugar is below 90.

-If blood sugars are consistently normal (<130) in the morning, I will decrease nightly insulin by 5 units a night until the morning test is > 130.
+If blood sugars are consistently normal (<130) in the morning, I will decrease nightly insulin by 5 units a night until the morning test is > 130, with the support of my physician.

 What gets my attention?